-If you need help figuring it out, the experts at best computer repair are always open to help you.
-Whether a home or business computer, we will let you narrow down what will fulfill your needs.
+If you need help figuring it out, the experts at Best Computer Repair are always open to help you.
+Whether a home or business computer or laptop, we will gladly help you narrow down what will fulfil your needs better.

-For general purposes (and most os’s), the factor standard is 4GB minimum.
-In typical situations this amount of Ram memory is sufficient to handle most mundane tasks, simple spreadsheets, looking at photos, streaming training videos, and participating in more basic video games.
+For general purposes (and most OS’s), the factor standard is 8 GB minimum.
+In typical situations this amount of Ram memory is sufficient to handle most mundane tasks, simple spreadsheets, looking at photos, streaming videos, and participating in more basic video games.

-For better multitasking and snappier response, 8GB is preferred, but more Memory is always better.
-Especially with newer operating systems like Windows 10 and Macintosh personal computer Operating-system 10.13 High Sierra it is imperative you choose the right computer setup.
+For better multitasking and snappier response, 16 GB is preferred, but more Memory is always better.
+Especially with newer operating systems on computers or laptops like Windows 10 and Macintosh Operating-system Monterey, it is imperative you choose the right computer setup.

 Storage (HARD DISK DRIVE)

 When it comes to storage, it’s always better to have more than you will need.
 If in doubt, go bigger.
-Presently for standard HDDs (typical drives) the popular size is 1TB (1000 GB).
-If you select for an SSD (Solid State Drive) 250GB – 500GB as most of your drive, a 1TB HDD is an excellent pairing for storage.
+Presently, for standard HDDs (typical drives), the popular size is 1 TB (1000 GB).
+If you select for an SSD (Solid State Drive) 250 GB – 500 GB as most of your drive, a 1 TB HDD is an excellent pairing for storage.

 This is the core of your personal computer.
 The choice you make here will have an effect on the entire performance and capacities of your computer.

-For the purposes of the post we will give attention to Intel processors because they are arguably the business enterprise and gaming standard.
+For the purposes of the post, we will give attention to Intel processors because they are arguably the business enterprise and gaming standard.

 Suggested Starting Configurations